-Course Number: 00018

-Course Prerequisites: Successful completion of required English 9, 10, and 11 courses students for post-secondary education and continues to build upon skills acquired in College Preparatory English 9, 10, and 11.
-This course provides instruction in the reading of fiction and nonfiction texts with a focus on genres, universal themes, character development, and literary devices to build upon students' foundations for critical reading in future academic courses.
+Course Title: Course Number: English 11 College Preparatory 00015 Course Prerequisites: Successful completion of required English 9 and 10 Courses Course Description: This course is designed to prepare students for post-secondary education and continues to build upon skills acquired in College Preparatory English 10.
+Students in this college-bound class will examine major American themes as reflected in American literature and culture.
+This course provides instruction in the reading of fiction and nonfiction texts with a focus on genres, universal themes, character development, and literary devices to give each student a foundation for critical reading in future academic courses.
 Students will write effectively and with a purpose appropriate to their audience, while incorporating the essential types of writing - narrative, informative, and argumentative.
-Composition skills will be further expanded with students reading and responding to a wide variety of readings using academic analysis, as well as well as writing a research paper.
+Composition skills will be further expanded with students reading and responding to a wide variety of texts.
+Basic research techniques will be introduced to students.
 Students will establish a mastery of language conventions and mechanics.
 With a focus on post-secondary education readiness, the class will aid students in developing a command of general, academic, and domain-specific vocabulary.
 Through various discussions and a required formal speech, students will be proficient public speakers.
-Using the Pennsylvania Common Core Standards as a guide, the course will prepare students for state standardized assessments.
+Using the Pennsylvania Common Core Standards as a guide, the course will prepare students for the state standardized assessments.
+Suggested Grade Level : Grade 11 Length of Course: Two Semesters Units of Credit: 1 PDE Certification and Staffing Policies and Guidelines (CSPG) Required Teacher Certifications: CSPG 42